 - Avoid touching your eyes, nose and mouth with unwashed hands.

-- Practice social distancing (also known as physical distancing) as an everyday precaution.
-Stay six feet away from others.
+- Practice social distancing as an everyday precaution.
+Stay six feet, or more, away from others.

 - Limit outings.
 If you must go out in public for essentials, practice social distancing, avoid crowded areas, wear a cloth face covering and wash your hands often.